-&lt;sup>5"Carrying capacity" may be defined as "the amount and type of use that is compatible with the management prescription for an area."
+5 "Carrying capacity" may be defined as "the amount and type of use that is compatible with the management prescription for an area."
 (Whitaker, et al., 2011).

-Plan at the regional and local scales in response to current and emerging recreation demands.

-Wildlife area management plans

-Each of WDFW's 33 wildlife areas is guided by a management plan that addresses how the department will meet its mission to preserve, protect, and perpetuate fish, wildlife, and ecosystems.
+access area management planning in each region.
+WDFW will develop and implement a regional access area management planning process beginning with a pilot in Region 4 (North Puget Sound).
+Resulting plans will provide a holistic approach to the operations and maintenance of a region's access areas and reflect department obligations and priorities for optimizing public recreation opportunities.
+1.22 Wildlife area management plans Each of WDFW's 33 wildlife areas is guided by a management plan that addresses how the department will meet its mission to preserve, protect, and perpetuate fish, wildlife, and ecosystems.
 WDFW planners need additional tools for determining the compatibility of recreation in wildlife areas and regulating recreation use.
 WDFW will develop and implement a recreation planning module for integration into the existing ongoing wildlife area management planning process.
-The recreation planning module will include spatial analysis to determine the suitability of recreation uses by season in specific wildlife area units and help ensure that recreation uses support wildlife area plans and other management goals and objectives.

-Travel management area plans

-To increase consistency and simplicity, local recreation and travel network investments should be developed using design guidelines and planning processes applied consistently across WDFW-managed lands.
+The recreation planning module will include spatial analysis to determine the suitability of recreation uses by season in specific wildlife area units and help ensure that recreation uses support wildlife area plans and other management goals and objectives 1.23 Travel management area plans To increase consistency and simplicity, local recreation and travel network investments should be developed using design guidelines and planning processes applied consistently across WDFW-managed lands.
 Travel management areas (TMAs) should be developed in areas of concentrated road/trail use and/or where there is risk for conflict among users.
 WDFW will develop and pilot a TMA planning process.
 Following the pilot, an improved TMA process will be applied at TMAs across the state as needed (See Strategic Priority 5: Travel Management).

-Plan at the regional and local scales in response to current and emerging recreation demands.

-Shooting range plans

-There is an increased demand for formal designated shooting ranges as enthusiasm for shooting sports has expanded and the number of informal sites for target shooting has decreased due to enhanced regulation.
+1.24 Shooting range plans There is an increased demand for formal designated shooting ranges as enthusiasm for shooting sports has expanded and the number of informal sites for target shooting has decreased due to enhanced regulation.
 A formal, consistent planning process should evaluate current shooting opportunities within and near an area under consideration and ensure adequate public process in the placement of ranges in areas compatible with other local uses.
 A range plan also should consider potential environmental impacts and opportunities for lead recovery.
 WDFW currently operates seven ranges on six wildlife areas.
 Range planning takes place on an ad hoc basis.
 WDFW will develop a more formal planning process to increase efficiency and accelerate the delivery of ranges as needed.

-Camping area plans

-Demand for camping is growing in the state.
-Dispersed camping use has increased on WDFW-managed lands causing social and environmental impacts in some areas, including noise, litter, soil compaction, water pollution, and damage to vegetation.
+1.25 Camping area plans Demand for camping is growing in the state.
+Dispersed camping use has increased on WDFW-managed lands causing social and environmental impacts in some areas, including noise, litter, soil compaction, water pollution, damage to vegetation.
 Improving management of camping and designating more camping sites in suitable areas will help accommodate demand and protect sensitive areas from the impacts of intensely used informal sites.
 WDFW operates a small number of designated camping sites maintained by local managers on an ad hoc basis.
 WDFW will develop and apply a more formal process for siting, establishing, developing, and maintaining camping areas as needed.

-Plan at the regional and local scales in response to current and emerging recreation demands.

-Signage plans

-Effective signage for public lands should convey a sense of welcome, foster safety and rule compliance, facilitate management of an area, and provide a learning opportunity for visitors.
+1.26 Signage plans Effective signage for public lands should convey a sense of welcome, foster safety and rule compliance, facilitate management of an area, and provide a learning opportunity for visitors.
 Signage development should include planning for multilingual audiences.